Last updated on December 29, 2022 by Wandering our World

 However these countries, despite being Caribbean neighbors, are exceptionally different.

-However beaches aside, the scenery in both countries is very different.
+The scenery in both countries is very different too.
 The Bahamas is mostly flat and there’s little forest inland.
-St Lucia, on the other hand, as a volcanic island, has a lush mountainous inland made up of 19,000 acres of rain-forest which opens up many opportunities for walking, jungle trekking and exploring.
+St Lucia, on the other hand, is a volcanic island with a gorgeous mountainous inland made up of 19,000 acres of rainforest.
+That opens up many opportunities for walking, jungle trekking and exploring.

 Iconic beaches such as Pig Beach on Big Major Cay are a must visit too.
 It’s famous not for the turquoise-hued waters, but the pigs that swim here!
 Visiting this uninhabited Bahamian island can be expensive though.

 Recommended: The Best Island in the Bahamas For You

 A more accessible, and equally iconic beach, is Gold Rock Beach in Grand Bahama.
 Regarded as one of the best swimming spots – and beaches in the Caribbean – the sunsets here are unparalleled.
 In fact it’s the sunset reflecting off a nearby cay that gives this beach its name.

 The Bahamas also have some of the world’s best diving spots in arguably the world’s clearest water.
 And with 340 days of sun a year, there’s rarely a day when scuba diving and snorkeling isn’t possible.

 Exumas Cays Land and Sea Park is probably the best snorkeling experience in the country.
 Expect to see a huge variety of colorful sea-life.
 A great underwater camera – such as this one – is a must.